LaySpender/pokemon-rude/pokemon-rude-todo.md

 pick up any item -> game crashes
 - issue is probably related to the item pocket being bigger than 255 therefore u8 is too small and has to be adjusted everywhere to u16

-can go through jump over steps in little root town probably related to the ends of the steps
-- needs further testing

 ## Add different pokemon for each route and town

 ## Add items